 Food has the unique ability to unite us all; its consumption is a political act that the privileged majority of North Americans take part in at least three times a day.
 Food is a cause for celebration, but when its bounty is denied, it can lead to hunger and pain.
 Its production and distribution require a great deal of knowledge, but yet, control of our food supply is becoming increasingly centralized and contaminated.

-In a city as diverse as Toronto, food realities differ among and between ethnicities, income levels, gender and of course, age.
-For example, a newcomer to Toronto may be focused on finding a community which shares his or her cultural food preferences, while a family living below the poverty line may be struggling to feed their family nutritious food in a neighborhood of convenience stores.
-Despite the complexity of problems in our cities’ food system, the TYFPC collectively believes in a food ‘system’ which meets and satisfies the unique food needs of its demographic – youth.
-According to our mission statement, the TYFPC supports the development of a sustainable, accessible, affordable, nutritious, appropriate, fairly-traded and regionally-focused food system.
-To us, when these needs are met, ‘food-security’ is achieved.
+In a city as diverse as Toronto, food realities differ among and between ethnicities, income levels, gender, and of course, age.
+For example, a newcomer to Toronto may be focused to find a community which shares their cultural food preferences, while a family living below the poverty line may be struggling to feed their family nutritious food in a neighborhood of convenience stores.
+Despite the complexity of problems in our cities’ food system, the TYFPC collectively believes in a food system which meets and satisfies the unique food needs of its demographic – youth.
+Furthermore, we support the development of a sustainable, accessible, affordable, nutritious, appropriate, fairly-traded, and regionally-focused food system.
+To us, when these needs are met food-security is achieved.

-The Toronto Youth Food Policy Council believes that Food Issues are Youth Issues.
-For example, the average farmer in Ontario is in his mid-50’s, while only 9% of Ontario’s farmers are below the age of 35.
+We believe that food issues are youth issues.
+For example, the average farmer in Ontario is in their mid-50’s, while only 9% of Ontario’s farmers are below the age of 35.
 No matter how strong the urban infrastructure, the sprawling city of Toronto cannot support itself on a regionally based food system if there are no new farmers.
-According to the Daily Bread Food Bank, in 2009 35% of Toronto’s food bank users are below the age of 18.
+According to the Daily Bread Food Bank, 35% of Toronto’s food bank users are below the age of 18 (2009).
 That is a significant number of children and teenagers who soon will be fending for and feeding themselves.
-In addition, the proliferations of processed foods, marketing and generational food deskilling have led sky rocketing rates of obesity, food allergies and Type 2 Diabetes.

 The TYFPC formed to address these issues and give youth agency through a seat at the municipal food policy table.
-Since our incorporation September 2009, the TYFPC has been helping to fuel the fire behind the youth-led food movement.
-We are also proud to report that there is a line-up of young people just waiting to make a meaningful contribution!
+Since our beginning in September 2009, the TYFPC has been helping to fuel the fire behind the youth-led food movement.